Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Introduction

 The model chosen for the mass reconstruction can also be a source of bias.
-In \cite{meneghetti2014} authors used the Navarro-Frenk-White \citep[NFW,][]{navarro}, generalised Navarro-Frenk-White \citep[gNFW,][]{nagai, zhao} and Einasto \citep{einasto} profile models to fit mass density radial profiles in ranges between $0.02R_{vir}$ and $R_{200}$. $R_{vir}$ is the virial radius of the cluster \citep{pleebes, bryan1998} and $R_{200}$ the radius at which the mean density of the cluster is 200 times the critical density of the Universe\footnote{ $M_{\Delta}$ and $R_{\Delta}$ are the mass and the radius where the mean density of the cluster satisfies: $M_{\Delta}(<R_{\Delta})/\frac{4}{3}\pi R_{\Delta}^3 = \Delta \rho_{crit}$. $\rho_{crit}$ is the critical density of the Universe at the cluster redshift: $\rho_{crit} = 3 H (z)^{2}/8 \pi G$, with $H (z)$ the Hubble function. }.
-They concluded that, as expected, models with three parameters (gNFW and Einasto) fit better the density profile than those with two (NFW).
-An important projection effect was also found regarding modelling: not all clusters that in three dimensions have density profiles following a NFW shape have a NFW-like density when projected \citep{meneghetti2014}.
-In \citet{giocoli2023} authors created \textit{Euclid}-like weak lensing observables from \textsc{The Three Hundred} simulation shear maps (see Sect.~\ref{sec:the300} for more details on the simulations).
-By fitting smoothly-truncated NFW density models \citep{tnfw} to this data, they concluded that the chosen truncation radius in the model impacts the bias of reconstructed masses.
+In \cite{meneghetti2014}, the authors used the Navarro-Frenk-White \citep[NFW,][]{navarro}, generalised Navarro-Frenk-White \citep[gNFW,][]{nagai, zhao}, and Einasto \citep{einasto} profile models to fit mass density radial profiles in ranges between $0.02R_{vir}$ and $R_{200}$.
+We note that $R_{vir}$ is the virial radius of the cluster \citep{pleebes, bryan1998} and $R_{200}$ is the radius at which the mean density of the cluster is 200 times the critical density of the Universe\footnote{ The $M_{\Delta}$ and $R_{\Delta}$ are the mass and the radius where the mean density of the cluster satisfies the following: $M_{\Delta}(<R_{\Delta})/\frac{4}{3}\pi R_{\Delta}^3 = \Delta \rho_{\mathrm{crit}}$.
+We note that $\rho_{\mathrm{crit}}$ is the critical density of the Universe at the cluster redshift, $\rho_{\mathrm{crit}} = 3 H (z)^{2}/8 \pi G$, with $H (z)$ being the Hubble function. }.

+They concluded that, as expected, models with three parameters (gNFW and Einasto) fit the density profile better than those with two (NFW).
+An important projection effect was also found regarding modelling: not all clusters that have density profiles following a NFW shape in three dimensions have a NFW-like density when projected \citep{meneghetti2014}.
+In \citet{giocoli2023}, the authors created \textit{Euclid}-like weak lensing observables from \textsc{The Three Hundred} simulation shear maps (see Sect.~\ref{sec:the300} for more details on the simulations).
+By fitting smoothly truncated NFW (tNFW) density models \citep{tnfw} to these data, they concluded that the chosen truncation radius in the model impacts the bias of reconstructed masses.
 In addition, they showed that the bias at $R_{200}$ and its relative uncertainty are smaller if the concentration parameter is fixed, namely at $c_{200}=3$.